timoconnnor/PortfolioOptimization/README.md

-# Portfolio Optimization
+# Modern Portfolio Theory Optimization

-Welcome to our portfolio optimization tool repository!
+Welcome to my portfolio optimization tool repository!

 ## Overview

-Our portfolio optimization tool harnesses the power of Mean-Variance Optimization (MVO) to optimize your stock portfolio allocation.
-By intelligently balancing risk and return, our tool empowers you to achieve optimal diversification and enhance your investment performance.
+My portfolio optimization tool harnesses the power of Mean-Variance Optimization (MVO) to optimize your stock portfolio allocation.
+By intelligently balancing risk and return, my tool empowers you to achieve optimal diversification and enhance your investment performance.

 ## Key Features